OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Media/README.md

 ##### pad

 Pads the resized image to fit the bounds of its container.
-If only one dimension is passed, will maintain the original aspect ratio.
+If only one dimension is passed, the original aspect ratio will be maintained.

 ##### boxpad

-Pads the image to fit the bound of the container without resizing theoriginal source.
+Pads the image to fit the bounds of the container without resizing the original source.
 When downscaling, performs the same functionality as `pad`.

 ##### max (Default)

 Constrains the resized image to fit the bounds of its container maintaining the original aspect ratio.

 ##### min
-Resizes the image until the shortest side reaches the set given dimension.
+Resizes the image until the shortest side reaches the given dimension.
 Upscaling is disabled in this mode and the original image will be returned if attempted.

 ##### stretch